 You’ll want to bring a light backpack with a water bottle and a sandwich.
 Tennessee Valley Beach is also a very beautiful place to sit down for a picnic.
 Here is the map.

 The top of the Bobcat Trail (a personal favorite) overlooks Mt.
-Tamalpais State Park, the rolling Headlands of the GGNRA, San Francisco’s Ocean Beach, the tips of the Golden Gate Bridge, the Pacific ocean, and even Ft.
+Tamalpais State Park, the rolling Headlands of the GGNRA, San Francisco’s Ocean Beach, the tips of the Golden Gate Bridge towers, the Pacific ocean, and even Ft.
 Cronkhite from a distance.

-If you would prefer to stay on the sand, you can take a romantic stroll along the beach as the sun sets in the west.
+If you would prefer to stay on the sand, you can take a romantic stroll along Rodeo Beach as the sun sets in the west.
 There is also a trail that runs back along the Lagoon.
 Here is the map.
 You can watch the flocks of pelicans sweep over the sparkling sea.